 - Serve ethically labelled coffee and tea and certify the meeting according to Fairtrade City.
 If coffee or tea are not served, at least two other products must be ethically labelled e.g. chocolate, sugar, bananas, nuts and wine.

 - Choose eco-labelled hotels.
-Almost all hotels in Gothenburg are eco-certified.
+95% av all the hotel rooms in Gothenburg are eco-certified.

 - Make it possible for people with difficulties hearing, seeing, or moving, intolerance toward certain substances, difficulty interpreting, processing and conveying information to participate at your meeting.